 3. Consider Changing Your Pet Policies

 If the issue with your rental property is that you cannot attract tenants to begin with – rather than that they leave too fast – you should think about adjusting your pet policy.
 Many landlords do not allow pets on their properties, and it is all for good reasons.
 Cleaning after pets or repairing damage to your property or furniture can cost you dearly and affect your return on investment negatively.
 However, you might be able to find renters with pets if you have no luck among those with no pets.
 Just make sure that you adjust your rental agreement template accordingly to cover all pet-related damages.
 Generally speaking, pet owners tend to make good tenants.
-Think about this this way: if they are responsible enough to take care of a pet, they will also take good care of your property.
+Think about it this way: if they are responsible enough to take care of a pet, they will also take good care of your property.

 4. Compare Your Rental Rate to the Average